 You want to aim for somewhere between so quick that you’re delivering in the seat of your car and too slow that you and baby are exhausted.
 These are my top tips to naturally speed up labor and delivery, without medical help.
 It all begins in pregnancy, so let’s get started.

 1. Baby’s Position

 When: Start around 32 Weeks

-You can start to influence your labour before your contractions even start.
+You can start to influence your labor before your contractions even start.
 The trick is getting your baby into to best position to fit through your pelvis.

 Movement techniques known as optimal fetal positioning are the best way to do this.
 The best position to get baby into is known as LOA or Left Occiput Anterior.
 That means your baby’s back is facing your front and slightly to the left.

 This position makes it easier for your baby’s head to fit into the pelvis.
 A nice fitting head means your cervix dilates up quickly and evenly with regular contractions.

 The best way to encourage baby into this position is using forward leaning.
 You want to encourage your bays back to use the front of your tummy as a ‘hammock’.
 That means no slouching back on sofas or lifting your knees higher than your hips.

 - Sitting on a back ward chair, leaning forward